10 Tips to Stop Your Cat Fighting

 Then comes that feeling of dread – was that my cat?
 Were they badly hurt?
 Or even worse, the fight is in your own house between two cherished pets, causing unrest, damage and pain in the sanctuary of your own home.

 Ten ways to stop cats fighting

-8) Use synthetic pheromones: Cat pheromones from a dispenser, such as Feliway, around your home, will make your cats feel more relaxed with the sense that they are in their own territory.
+Using cat pheromones around your home will make your cats feel more relaxed with the sense that they are in their own territory.
 This should make them more at ease in the company of other cats due to the calming effect.

 Other benefits will be the prevention of spraying around your home and the reduction of them roaming for days at a time.
 An unneutered male cat will make a difficult pet for these reasons.

 While you follow our top tips to stop your cat fighting, don’t forget it’s important to protect your furry friend with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.